 The original Wings Scheme designed to provide a framework for Pilots to develop and maintain their flying skills and enjoy flying.
 See below for full details

 "Learning should be fun.
 If you don't have fun in aviation then you don't learn."

 — Pete Campbell, FAA

 It is a sad fact that the majority of Pilots stop flying within 5 years of earning their Pilot licence, despite the financial and emotional investment.
 It seems that many of these stop flying because they either got bored or lost confidence in their ability.
-This scheme, and the PROUD initiative, are intended to help reverse this trend.

 The key for many is to get involved with your local flying community through:

 As a pilot you will be used to planning each flying trip, so why not have a plan for your continued flying enjoyment and development?

 The Wings Award Scheme, developed by AOPA, provides you with a structured framework to do just this.

 It is freely available to be adopted by any Flying Club, Pilot Group or individual Pilots.
 You can even propose your own local activities to make the scheme more meaningful to you where you are based, subject to validation by AOPA.

 The scheme is open to all Private or Professional Pilots flying single pilot aeroplanes or helicopters, whether or not they are AOPA members.